Carole Siegel, Ed.D.

 Education programs are a fundamental component of the Berkshire Theatre Group’s mission to serve our community.
 School field trips to our theaters allow students to experience diverse, educational and entertaining, programs that reinforce classroom curriculum, while fostering an understanding of and appreciation for the performing arts!

-This past fall marked the 7th Annual Berkshire Theatre Group’s Children’s Theatre production.
-Oliver! was performed in early September.
-219 children grades 3 and up from school districts throughout Berkshire County participated as well as a number of adults from of our local community.
-The cast performed to sold-out audiences at The Colonial Theatre in Pittsfield, MA.
+This past summer marked the 8th Annual Berkshire Theatre Group’s Children’s Theatre production.
+Peter Pan was performed in August with over 100 children grades 3 and up from school districts throughout Berkshire County participated as well as a number of adults from of our local community.
+The cast performed to packed audiences at The Colonial Theatre in Pittsfield, MA.
 This is the first professional theatrical experience that many of these children will have the opportunity to participate in.
 We hope this experience will stimulate a life-long love of theater and help to produce the next generation of theatre goers, if not actors or other theatre professionals.

 BTG PLAYS!
 School Residency Program—In-School Programming